rrbixler/track-chooser-client/README.md

 ### User Stories

-as a user I want to sign up to use the Track Finder app
+1.  [ ]  as a user I want to sign up to use the Track Finder app

-as a user I want to sign in to use the Track Finder app
+1.  [ ]  as a user I want to sign in to use the Track Finder app

-as a user I want to change my password
+1.  [ ]  as a user I want to change my password

-as a user I want to sign out of use the Track Finder app
+1.  [ ]  as a user I want to sign out of use the Track Finder app

-as a user I want to view a single track by id
+1.  [ ]  as a user I want to view a single track by id

-as a user I want to view all the tracks in my collection by title and artist
+1.  [ ]  as a user I want to view all the tracks in my collection by title and artist

-as a user I want to create a track
+1.  [ ]  as a user I want to create a track

-as a user I want to edit a track by id
+1.  [ ]  as a user I want to edit a track by id

-as a user I want to delete tracks from my collection
+1.  [ ]  as a user I want to delete tracks from my collection
+#### Version 2 goals:

-as a user I want to sign in to use the Spotify's API
+1.  [ ]  as a user I want to sign in to use the Spotify's API

-as a user I want to search spotify for tracks and query searh to include searching by bpm
+1.  [ ]  as a user I want to search spotify for tracks and query searh to include searching by bpm

-as a user I want to add properties of search result tracks to a new track in my colleciton
+1.  [ ]  as a user I want to add properties of search result tracks to a new track in my colleciton

  ### Set Up and Installation Instructions
 To use the app, simply sign up with a fake email account and password of your choice.